PrefectHQ/prefect/docs/cloud/execution/k8s_job_environment.md

 #### Initialization

 The `KubernetesJobEnvironment` accepts an argument `job_spec_file` which is a string representation of a path to a Kubernetes Job YAML file.
-On initialization that Job spec file is loaded and stored on the Environment.
-It will never be sent to Prefect Cloud and will only exist inside your Flow's Docker storage.
+On initialization that Job spec file is loaded and stored in the Environment.
+It will _never be sent to Prefect Cloud_ and will only exist inside your Flow's Docker storage.

 #### Setup

-The Kubernetes Job Environment has no setup step because there are not any infrastructure requirements that are needed for using this Environment.
+The Kubernetes Job Environment has no setup step because there are no infrastructure requirements needed to use this Environment.

 #### Execute